jiricodes/nss-cloud/docs/report.md

 	Which of the fallacies of the distributed system does your system violate, and how?

 ### 6.1 Network is reliable
-- check if nextcoud mitigates e.g. upload interrupts / session resumption etc (I'd assume so since basic HTTPS config generally supports this on lower levels)
+- check if nextcoud mitigades e.g. upload interrupts / session resumption etc (I'd assume so since basic HTTPS config generally supports this on lower levels)

 ### 6.2 Latency is zero
 - personal network (local), we do not care so much about the latency
-- may be considered for self-hosting somewhere and implementing e.g. WebRTC based audio/video chat
+- may be considered for self hosting somewhere and implementing e.g. WebRTC based audio/video chat

 ### 6.3 Infinite bandwidth
 - TBC